 - Ratio of involved-to-uninvolved serum FLC > 20.

-The current understanding of the biology and behavior of SMM enables doctors to avoid treating patients who do not need to be treated, but to intervene promptly if a patient is at a high risk of progression to myeloma.
+The current understanding of the biology and behavior of SMM enables doctors to avoid treating patients who do not need to be treated, but to intervene promptly if a patient is at a high risk of advancement to myeloma.

 The doctor’s experience and judgment are crucial to differentiating MGUS from SMM and from active myeloma.
 A primary consultation or second opinion with a myeloma expert is highly recommended.

-- Skeletal X-rays are no longer the standard of care in the diagnostic process of SMM because they only pick up bone lesions after approximately 30% of the cancellous bone has been destroyed.
-Whole-body low-dose CT (WBLDCT) is now the standard of care to detect and document early bone disease.
-WBLDCT is the preferred baseline imaging study for newly diagnosed myeloma because it does not require the use of contrast agents and uses much less radiation than conventional CT.
+Skeletal X-rays are no longer the standard of care in the diagnostic process of SMM because they only pick up bone lesions after approximately 30% of the cancellous bone has been destroyed.

 How Are Patients with Smoldering Multiple Myeloma Monitored?